The mission of New Hampshire Dance Collaborative (NHDC), is to make dance a more well understood, accessible and utilized art form.

-To date, New Hampshire Dance Collaboratives has partnered with Canterbury Shaker Village, Art Front, Kelley/Stelling Contemporary, New Hampshire Institute of Art, The Currier Gallery or Art, The New Hampshire State Council on the Arts, SNHU’s McIninch Gallery and The New Hampshire Furniture Masters.
+To date, New Hampshire Dance Collaboratives has partnered with Canterbury Shaker Village, New Hampshire Business Committee for the Arts, Kelley/Stelling Contemporary, New Hampshire Institute of Art, The Currier Gallery of Art, SNHU’s McIninch Gallery, 3S Artspace and CCA Global Partners, to name a few.

 Joan Brodsky has worked as a dance and movement professional for the last 40 years.
 After performing professionally, Joan trained in physical therapy, Pilates and Biosomatics and opened The Studio in Bedford, New Hampshire in 2000.

 As a Movement Therapist, she’s worked with clients privately and in class settings.
 In 2015, Joan expanded her skill set further by completing training with The National Institute for Whole Health as a Whole Health Educator and coach.

 Currently, Joan runs The Studio Within, a smaller, more intimate version of The Studio, in Manchester, New Hampshire.
 Her passion for dance spurred the founding of her non-profit, NHDC.
 In her spare time, Brodsky serves as Vice Chair of Big Brother Big Sister of New Hampshire, and as Trustee at Canterbury Shaker Village.
 She’s married and lives in Manchester with her husband Howard Brodsky and their one-of-a-kind dog Winston.

 NHDC was inspired by a citizen action arts initiative called ArtFront.
 In 2017, 4 citizen activists organized a pop-up, multidisciplinary show that combined dance and visual arts.
 This unique event took the city by storm.
 Three successful nights of ArtFront demonstrated that dance can gain a foothold in the public’s appreciation.